 ₹18,000 moves first.
 Everything else is what's left.

-The moment income arrives: ₹18,000 to the home fund account before any spending.
-Not at month end.
-Not after expenses.
-Before.
+The moment income arrives: ₹18,000 to the home fund before any spending.
 "What's left at month end" is always zero — for everyone, at every income level.
 "What I transferred first" is always ₹18,000.
 This discipline, for 36 months, builds the house your parents will live in.

 "Pay the house first.
-Live on the rest."
+Live on what's left."

 05

 Gym day = zero alcohol.
-Not one drink.
-This is the rule that was missing.
+The rule that was missing last time.

 "I trained today.
 Tonight doesn't happen."